Adlik/mlperf_benchmark/README.md

 This repository provides the following:

-- Code that implements two backends so far, OpenVINO and TVM, more will be provided in the future.
+- Code that implements two benckmark test cases so far, Resnet-50 and BERT, more will be provided in the future.
-- A Dockerfile which can be used to run the benchmark in a container.
+- Dockerfiles which can be used to run the benchmark in a container.
 - Documentation on the dataset and model.
-- A test result, based on a specific machine configuration.
+- Test results, based on a specific machine configuration, including resnet50 and BERT testcases.

 ## 2. Running Benchmarks